BenjaminWills/tour_of_machine_learning_algorithms/machine_learning_algorithms/loss_functions/readme.md

 i.e if we're confident about the correct class then $\ln{(\hat{p}(\hat{y}))}$ is generally small and we have small loss and visa versa.
 In the case of $m = 2$ classes then $p(y_1) = 1 - p(y_2)$ thus the sum reduces to:

 $$\text{Binary cross entropy} = -\frac{1}{n}\sum_{i=1}^{n}p(y_i)\ln(\hat{p}(\hat{y}_i)) + (1-p(y_i))\ln(1-\hat{p}(\hat{y}_i))$$

+## The sigmoid function

+The sigmoid function allows us to squish the entire real number line into an interval between $0$ and $1$, as you can probably imagine this makes the sigmoid incredibly useful for interperating results as probabilities.
+It is defined as follows (see the logistic regression section for a more interesting derivation!).

+$$
+f(x) = \frac{1}{1 + e^{-x}}
+$$

+This function is very similar to the hyperbolic tangent, which squishes all of the real numbers into an interval between $-1$ and $1$.